Ashrafzamanghy/RETAIL-SALES-SQL-PROJECT/README.md

 ### 2. Data Exploration & Cleaning

 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.
-- **DELETE NULL VALUE**: Determine the total number of records in the dataset.
+- **Delete Null Value**: Determine the total number of records in the dataset.

 ```sql